 What gets leapt in a leap year?

-2012 is a leap year in the Gregorian calendar, making it an appropriate time to consider the origin of this rather puzzling term.
+2016 is a leap year in the Gregorian calendar, making it an appropriate time to consider the origin of this rather puzzling term.
 After all, leap implies that something is being skipped over, but a leap year has an extra day, making it longer than an ordinary year, not shorter.
 Where is the metaphorical leap in a leap year?

 Leap year is attested from the 13th century, but probably goes back even earlier, to judge from the Old Norse equivalent hlaup-ár.
 It is thought that the “leap” refers to the impact of the extra, or intercalary, day upon which day of the week specific dates fall on in the year that follows.
 In a standard 365-day year, a calendar date which fell on Wednesday in the previous year falls on Thursday.
 The extra day in a leap year causes calendar dates to move ahead by two weekdays rather than just one.
-Thus, 2011’s Christmas fell on Sunday, but the Christmas of 2012 will take place on Tuesday, not Monday.
+Thus, 2015’s Christmas fell on Friday, but the Christmas of 2016 will take place on Sunday, not Saturday.
 It is that ‘leaping over’ a day of the week that gives the leap year, and hence also the leap day, 29 February, its name.

-The opinions and other information contained in the Oxford Dictionaries Online blog posts do not necessarily reflect the opinions or positions of OUP.
+The opinions and other information contained in OxfordWords blog posts and comments do not necessarily reflect the opinions or positions of Oxford University Press.